Ozziloscope/Ozziloscope/README.md

 - 👋 Hi, I’m @Ozziloscope
-- 👀 I’m interested in learning, I just really like learning new things.
+- 👀 I’m interested in learning, and Teaching.
+I'm going to start building a free repositiory/wiki here for people attempting to switch careers.
 - 🌱 I’m currently learning about IT Support, and Project Management.
-I'm attempting to shift out of a career in heavy duty automotive parts.
+I've successfully shifted my career from Heavy-Duty Parts to Data Center Operations.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: This is actually my nick name from when I was a trucker.
 "Fun Fact".